NelisW/my3D-Trium/README.md

 This repo serves to capture the experience of a number of Trium 3D printer builders.

+This repo document is not official Trium information and does not endorse the product in any way.
+You will find that most Trium users are loyal to the product, but do your own research before committing to a purchase.

 The reference information for Trium construction is the [E-Mergin Innovation](https://emergin.net/) Trium printer's  [User Manual (Ver 0.15)](https://emergin.net//user-manual/)  and the assortment of  [videos  on YouTube](https://www.youtube.com/watch?v=81HdwWcrpt0&list=PLMmAHPJoXlL8cp_-7R_6Hdb887jVPCUp3).

-This document is supplementary to the E-Mergin reference documentation and serves to capture some of the information
+This repo contains information that is supplementary to the E-Mergin reference documentation and serves to capture some of the information
--  of general interest on the internet,
 -  found on the [Trium ProBoard web site](http://trium3d.proboards.com),
--  found on the [Trium Facebook page](https://www.facebook.com/groups/emergin/), and
+-  found on the [Trium Facebook page](https://www.facebook.com/groups/emergin/) (For my own part, I find the Facebook interface confusing and I don't spend much time there),
--  learned by a few builders when contructing their Trium printers.
+-  learned by a few builders when contructing their Trium printers, and

-For my own part, I find the Facebook interface confusing and I don't spend much time there.
+-  found on the internet,

 Invitation: if you have ideas or information to contribute, please submit a pull request or contact me at neliswillers gmail